pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 * **Projection** — Use :func:`@event <eventsourcing.domain.event>` to define how selected :ref:`decisions <DCB decision>` evolve state.

-* **Command Action** — Optionally implement an :func:`~eventsourcing.dcb.domain.Slice.execute` method.
+* **Command Action** — Implement an :func:`~eventsourcing.dcb.domain.Slice.execute` method to make new decisions.

-The consistency boundary for a slice can be used both to select tagged decisions for the slice's decision model projection (if it has one), and to select conflicting events when new tagged decisions are appended to an event store (if any are generated).
+The consistency boundary for a slice will be used to select tagged decisions for the slice's decision model projection, if it has one.
-New tagged decisions can be accumulated in an :func:`~eventsourcing.dcb.domain.Slice.execute` method by calling :func:`~eventsourcing.dcb.domain.Perspective.append_new_decision`.
+The consistency boundary will also be used to select conflicting events when new tagged decisions are appended to an event store, if any are generated.

 The example below shows a slice for updating a student's name.
 The decision classes involved in the projection are used in the :func:`~eventsourcing.dcb.domain.Perspective.consistency_boundary`, in this case by using the